Horn conditions for quiver subrepresentations and the moment map: Quiver Grassmannians and Q -intersection

 Indeed, let $\Omega_1$, \dots, $\Omega_{s+1}$ be Schubert varieties in~$\Gr(r,n)$.
 By Kleiman's moving lemma, the homology classes $[\Omega_x]_{x=1}^{s+1}$ are intersecting in $\Gr(r,n)$ if and only if, for every $g_1,\dots,g_{s+1}\in\GL(n)$ there exists a point $S \in \bigcap_{x=1}^{s+1} g_x \Omega_x$.
 Define $v_{x\to s+1} \coloneqq g_{s+1}^{-1} g_x$ for $x=1,\dots,s$.
 Then $v = (v_{x\to s+1})_{x=1}^s$ is a representation of $H_s$.
-Now consider $\mathbold\Omega = (\Omega_1,\dots,\Omega_{s+1})$, which is a Schubert variety in $\Gr_Q(\mathbold\alpha,\CV)$.
+Now consider $\boldOmega = (\Omega_1,\dots,\Omega_{s+1})$, which is a Schubert variety in $\Gr_Q(\boldalpha,\CV)$.
 Define $S_x = g_x^{-1} S \in \Omega_x$.
-Then, $\CS=(S_x)_{x=1}^{s+1} \in \mathbold\Omega$.
+Then, $\CS=(S_x)_{x=1}^{s+1} \in \boldOmega$.
 Moreover, $v_{x\to s+1} S_x = S_{s+1}$ for $x=1,\dots,s$.
-This means that $\CS\in\mathbold\Omega_v$.
+This means that $\CS\in\boldOmega_v$.
 The set of $v$ so obtained is dense in~$\CH_Q(\CV)$, since each $v_{x\to s+1}$ can be an arbitrary invertible map~$V_x\to V_{s+1}$.
-We conclude that $\mathbold\Omega$ is $H_s$-intersecting if and only if the homology classes $[\Omega_x]_{x=1}^{s+1}$ are intersecting in $\Gr(r,n)$. \end{example}
+We conclude that $\boldOmega$ is $H_s$-intersecting if and only if the homology classes $[\Omega_x]_{x=1}^{s+1}$ are intersecting in $\Gr(r,n)$. \end{example}

-Belkale~\cite{MR2177198} has determined an inductive criterium for Schubert classes in~$\Gr(r,n)$ to intersect.
-Our aim in this article is to obtain a similar inductive criterion for when a Schubert variety $\mathbold\Omega = (\Omega_x)_{x\in Q_0}$ is $Q$-intersecting.
+Belkale~\cite{MR2177198} has determined an inductive criterion for Schubert classes in~$\Gr(r,n)$ to intersect.
+Our aim in this article is to obtain a similar inductive criterion for when a Schubert variety $\boldOmega = (\Omega_x)_{x\in Q_0}$ is $Q$-intersecting.